 For where is she so fair whose unear’d womb…

 But if thou live, remember’d not to be,

 Die single, and thine image dies with thee.”

-This is one of the Shakespearean sonnets that contain 14 lines and there is the couplet at the end of the poem which usually rhymes and concludes the poem.
+This is one of the Shakespearean sonnets that contains 14 lines; a couplet at the end of the poem usually rhymes, and concludes the poem.
 These lines generally give commentary on the theme.

 “O, no, poor suff’ring Heart, no Change endeavour,

 Choose to sustain the smart, rather than leave her;

 My ravish’d eyes behold such charms about her,

 I can die with her, but not live without her: